-At Main & Main we like to make the process of buying a property as easy as possible.
+At Main and Main we like to make the process of buying a property as easy as possible.
 We have put together a helpful Guide to Buying, informing you on the whole process.

-Main & Main have offices in Cheadle Hulme and Heald Green situated in prime locations with excellent frontages.
-For most people buying a home will be their most important and largest investment, consequently it is important that you seek the correct advice from professional Agents who 'know the market place' - Main & Main fulfil that requirement.
+Main and Main have offices in Cheadle Hulme and Heald Green situated in prime locations with excellent frontages.
+For most people buying a home will be their most important and largest investment, consequently it is important that you seek the correct advice from professional Agents who 'know the market place' - Main and Main fulfil that requirement.

 It is essential that as a buyer follows simple rules so as to make the transaction as smooth and trouble free as possible.

 When you have chosen the property that you wish to purchase, submit your offer to the selling Agent, give as much background information as possible on your situation including any related sale, details of your mortgage requirements.
 We would strongly recommend that mortgage advice be sought prior to purchasing especially for first time buyers.
 The mortgage market is forever changing and it is important that you choose a mortgage to suit your financial commitments.
 Please Either telephone or email one of our offices and we will arrange quotation for you.